 There were to be many casualties on both sides, some of them, surprised by the sudden inundation of their positions, fatalities who had drowned in their trenches - although no Newfoundlanders were to be among that number.

 Numerous, however, had been those afflicted by trench-foot and by frost-bite.

-(Preceding page: An un-identified Newfoundland soldier in the trenches at Suvla Bay - from Provincial Archives)
+(Right above: An un-identified Newfoundland soldier in the trenches at Suvla Bay - from Provincial Archives)

-By this time the situation there had daily been becoming more and more untenable, thus on the night of December 19-20, the British had abandoned the entire area of Suvla Bay - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rearguard.
+By this time the situation there had daily been becoming more and more untenable, thus on the night of December 19-20, the British had abandoned the entire area of Suvla Bay - the Newfoundlanders, the only non-British unit serving there, to be part of the rear-guard.